lycus/mci/docs/instruction_set.rst

     None

 Performs a function call like the call_ instruction, but indirectly.
-The source register must be a function pointer to a function returning non-void, and the this instruction must (like call_) be immediately preceeded by a correct arg.push_ sequence matching the function pointer's signature.
+The source register must be a function pointer to a function returning non-``void``, and the this instruction must (like call_) be immediately preceeded by a correct arg.push_ sequence matching the function pointer's signature.

 The result of the call is assigned to the target register.